RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       bean net.ripe.db.whois:name=Bootstrap
       run loadDump comment TEST.db

-* When the import is finished you should see a message in output like `220 succeeded` (objects)
+* When the import is finished you should see a message in output like `220 succeeded` (objects).
+* Exit the JMX console
-* exit the jmx console, and test that it worked by executing a query using telnet:
+* Test that it worked by executing a query using telnet:

       telnet localhost 1043
       10.11.11.0

-      test the REST API with curl:
+* Test the REST API with curl:

       curl http://localhost:1080/whois/test/inetnum/10.11.11.0/24